 - The user can split QTerminal software window horizontally and vertically.

 Tilda is one of the best Linux Terminal Emulator available out there.
-This nice piece of software is lightweight and comes with bare minimum options by default.
+This beautiful piece of software is lightweight and comes with bare minimum options by default.
 But users can change all the options and make it personalized as per requirement.

 Nice piece of software that comes with bare minimum options by default

 - Can be pulled down or up from the top of the screen.